bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ### Proofreading

-* [You can proofread the standard epub version here (works on most computer readers and Apple devices and many Android apps).][epub download link]
+* [You can proofread the standard epub version here][epub download link] (works on most computer readers and Apple devices and many Android apps).

 * [You can download the Kobo-optimized version here.][kobo download link]